codebase-flutter-team/codebase_netlify_cms/src/pages/index.md

     - heading: Prototyping
       image: /img/hero_icon_1.svg
       text: |
-        Creating a minimum viable product that you can test with real people
+        Creating a design mockup and interactive prototype to with real people
     - heading: Minimum Viable Product
       image: /img/hero_icon_2.svg
-      text: |
+      text: >
-        We will work with you to design, develop & launch your new product
+        Design & develop a lazer focused version of your idea to test in the real world
     - heading: Fully-Featured Product
       image: /img/hero_icon_3.svg
-      text: |
-        Ensuring a great user experience & developing features your users want
+      text: Build out a fully functional web and mobile app that is ready to scale
   heading:
     heading: How we can help you
     subheading: What We Do